 In the appeal ruling, Giraudo was acquitted of two charges of sports fraud on the grounds of insufficient evidence.
 The charge of criminal association remained, along with one charge of sports fraud - concerning Juve's 2-1 win over Udinese in 2004-05.

 "Beyond the two acquittals obtained, we're very disappointed and surprised by today's decision,'' Giraudo's lawyers, Massimo Krogh and Michele Galasso, said in a statement.
 "We will wait for the sentence's reasons to be published and we will certainly appeal to the Court of Cassation.''

 The Court of Cassation is Italy's top criminal court and the final level of appeal.

 At the heart of Calciopoli were allegations that Giraudo and fellow Juventus executive Luciano Moggi created a network of contacts with Italian football federation officials to influence refereeing assignments and arrange for key players in other teams to be booked ahead of matches with the Turin club.

 Moggi's appeal of his five-year, four-month sentence is due to begin in May.
 Giraudo and the others who were cleared Wednesday were on fast-track trials.

-Last year, the Italian football federation extended the five-year bans for Moggi and Giraudo from the sport to life terms.
+Last year, the Italian football federation extended the five-year bans from the sport for Moggi and Giraudo to life terms.
 Both men deny wrongdoing.

 Meanwhile, Moggi appears set to go on trial again in a defamation suit after being accused of offending a paramilitary police officer's "reputation and honor'' in a 2009 TV show.